Should Supreme Court have evaded the question of downgrading Jammu and Kashmir to a Union territory?

 The decision to abrogate Article 370 and downgrade Jammu and Kashmir from a state into a Union territory was announced in August 2019 without any notice, accompanied by a complete communication blackout in the region.
 Jammu and Kashmir’s special status under Article 370 was revoked by the Union government through a series of executive and legislative measures.

-Parliament also passed the Jammu and Kashmir Reorganisation Act, 2019, which divided the state into two Union territories – Jammu and Kashmir, and Ladakh.
+Parliament also passed the Jammu and Kashmir Reorganisation Act, 2019, which divided the state into two Union territories – Jammu and Kashmir and Ladakh.

 Since Jammu and Kashmir was under President’s Rule at that time, its legislative assembly had been dissolved.
 The legislators of the state had not been consulted before these measures were taken by the Modi government.